 Staff Spotlight: Darshana Shyamsunder

-Meet Darshana Shyamsunder, Senior Director, Community Impact Initiatives, at United Way of Chester County.
+Meet Darshana Shyamsunder, Senior Director, Community Impact Initiatives, at Chester County United Way.

 Learn more about her integral role at UWCC and what work she is most proud of by watching the video below.